The Best Teletherapy Speech Therapy Activities

 - Dismiss students

 Can I add two more here?
 We have to keep ourselves engaged so that we don’t die of boredom!
 And we need results! – so that we can sign off at the end of the day knowing we made a difference.
+Here are ways in which we continue to get great results in therapy, keep our students engaged, give parents great resources and ways to practice between sessions, and treat our diverse clients even when multiple languages are spoken at home.
+Plus, learning teletherapy has added to our client base of families who want our services but can’t drive in.

 Video Read-Aloud Teletherapy Speech Therapy Activities